TechXplorerFR/FPGAlize/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 ### 4.4.
 Error Handling

 #### 4.4.1 Overview

-The program can catch errors and must be signalled to the user.
+The program can detect errors and should notify the user.

 #### 4.4.2 Scenarios